 - External Audit

 - Internal Audit

 - Investments

 - Financial reporting

-- Annual Budget

 This committee, who meet each month, is responsible for the audit function, both internal and external.
-This involves liaising with the year-end auditors, Grant Thornton, in relation to the financial statements and the findings of their audit testing.
-There were two audits carried out during 2018, and while we are constantly seeking to improve our systems, controls and procedures, we have made significant progress in ensuring CLCU is properly operated and managed in financial terms.
+This involves liaising with the external auditors, Grant Thornton, in relation to the financial statements and the findings of their audit testing.
+There were two audits carried out during 2019, and while we are constantly seeking to improve our systems, controls and procedures, we have made significant progress in ensuring CLCU is properly operated and managed in financial terms, including a clean audit opinion and no year end adjustments.